Energy and emissions

 Part of GNFK StartThe Schaeffler Group pursues an integrated approach to fighting climate change across all divisions, functions, and regions.
 The Schaeffler climate program addresses the company’s entire value chain and is based on three pillars: supply chain, production, and product.
 The supply chain pillar includes all of the climate-relevant measures of sustainable procurement, including dialogues with strategically relevant steel suppliers about their climate performance.
 It also encompasses the topics of sustainable logistics and packaging.

-The primary focus of the production pillar is the new Sustainable Sites program and all of the measures dedicated to reducing Scope 1 and Scope 2 emissions.
+The primary focus of the production pillar is the new Sustainable Sites program and all of the measures dedicated to reducing and .
 The aim is to achieve carbon-neutral production worldwide by 2030.
 The product pillar addresses topics such as life cycle assessments and product innovations for an improved carbon footprint.Part of GNFK End

 Measures